harshgit/DSCI521_Course_Project/README.md

 ## Our Topic: _School Grade Analysis_
 >
 > ### We will explore the area of the activities of a students of a secondary school and what attributes contribute or detract from getting good grades.
-Concentrating on analyzing the alcohol correlation.
 >
 > _Attributes in our datasets are taken from a Math course and Portuguese language course in the country of Portugal._
 >